Inkthirsty/cute-email-spammer/README.md

 4. let it do its magic
 5. enjoy ^_^

+alternatively you can paste main.py into this site and it might work https://trinket.io/python3

 ## info
 - intentionally slow because python is shit and i dont know any other programming languages
 - u can flood inboxes of people u don't like